Fatihkayaemm/internship/README.md

 - Switch to the `master` branch and merge the `test` branch into it.
 - (Optional) Push the updated `master` branch to the remote repository.

-Following these steps, you’ll successfully merge the changes made in the `test` branch into the `master` branch.
 ======================================================